 Can acupuncture help headache and migraine pain?

-Good question.
-A recent review (1) has shown positive effect in managing symptoms associated with migraine and chronic headaches.
-Acupuncture seems to be at least as effective as conventional preventative medication in reducing migraine frequency (2-4) and the most recent Cochrane systematic review update confirmed that acupuncture is effective for frequent episodic and chronic tension-type headaches (5).
-Another review (6) also suggests the importance acupuncture has as part of a treatment plan for migraine, tension-type headache, and several different types of chronic headache disorders.
+Acupuncture seems to be at least as effective as conventional preventative medication in reducing migraine frequency (1-3) and the most recent Cochrane systematic review update confirmed that acupuncture is effective for frequent episodic and chronic tension-type headaches (4).
+Another review (5) also suggests the importance acupuncture has as part of a treatment plan for migraine, tension-type headache, and several different types of chronic headache disorders.

 What other ways can help headache and migraine pain relief?